DrummerViking/GraphTools/README.md

 # Powershell Graph tools
-Powershell Graph tools mostly use in Exchange Online (Office 365) and AzureAD
+Powershell Graph tools mostly use in Exchange Online (Office 365) and AzureAD.
+Most of these apps will require to register an AzureAD App Registration in order to work in bulk.
+If that is the case, you can use the 1st script to register an App and later use this app for the rest of the scripts.

 1. [Register-AzureADApp](#register-azureadapp)
 2. [Remove-GraphUserCalendarEvents](#remove-graphusercalendarevents)